 Don’t believe 95% of the coaches who say they played pro.
 When someone says they played at a high level [pro], and are therefore qualified to teach your child for money your making a business deal.
 Someone charging you x amount because they say they played pro better have really done it or it’s lying and stealing.
 If they did play pro, it will be on the internet, so google it.
 Reason I say this, is because everyone nowadays says they played pro when they never got paid to play soccer.
 That’s just their easy way in earning immediate clout, knowing that most parents won’t ever know.

 After you check their credentials as players, coaches or trainers then what about the most important thing.
 (I am a dad of 2 girls and a supporter of the Children’s Advocacy Groups so I am a big believer in protecting our kids).
 Is this person safe to be around my kids?

 I personally would never allow a coach to curse my children.
 To some parents, cursing may not be as big a deal.
 Most cities have youth boys and girls soccer forums that have tons of parents and coaches venting the soccer community news.
 But if you are looking for a coaches playing resume and you don’t find it on google then they didn’t play.
 Even if they did, this doesn’t mean they are best for coaching youth soccer.

-Bottom line: I do agree with the article – we have new and advanced technologies to protect our children from injury, so we should use them.
-We have ‘pros’ on television who teach our kids incorrectly where to head a ball when there should be no excuse for improper technique.
+Bottom line: I agree with some things in the article, while I disagree with other parts of it – we have new and advanced technologies to protect our children from injury, so we should use them.
+We have ‘former pros’ who teach our kids incorrectly where to head a ball.
+This is because they haven’t taught youth players.
+There should be no excuse for improper teaching.
 We have apps for tracking our play quantity and more.
 But the greatest asset we have is parental common sense and instinct: if you don’t think or feel that your child is safe or having fun, it IS time to say no.